hughrun/pocketsnack/README.md

-# pocket-snack
+# pocketsnack

 When your Pocket list is overwhelming, pocket-snack lets you see just what you can read today

-This is the version 2 README.
+This is the version 2 documentation.
 If you haven't yet upgraded you can still use the [version 1 README](v1_README.md).

 ## A note on version 2